hidro-iri/Borinot/hardware/1_component_preparation.md

 1. **Unsolder** the capacitor and battery cable from the board (`#1`).
 2. **Replace** the battery cable's connector from XT60 to EC5 (`#2`).

-   > :warning: Do not cut the cable to remove the XT60.
+   > ⚠️  Do not cut the cable to remove the XT60.
    > :information_source: Apply pressure when inserting EC5 terminals into housing.

 3. **Resolder** the capacitor and battery cable so they point **inward** on the board.